 Turns out the idea had legs.

-Launched mid-year, 50 ways to sit (2019) notched up 1 million views before Christmas and has attracted more than 3,000 comments from people who recognise something of themselves, a friend or family member in Parry’s strangely engaging miming sequence.
-The string of behavioural vignettes centres on human/chair moments like sleeping across two chairs when stranded at an airport; spinning and whizzing across the floor on a castor-based chair; a germaphobe’s wipe-down; a waiting room scene and cool teacher moves.
+Launched mid-year, 50 ways to sit (2019) has notched up 2 million views and has attracted more than 4,000 comments from people who recognise something of themselves, a friend or family member in Parry’s strangely engaging miming sequence.
+The string of behavioural vignettes centres on human/chair moments like sleeping across two chairs when stranded at an airport; spinning and cruising across the floor on a castor-based chair; a germaphobe’s wipe-down; a waiting room scene and cool teacher moves.
 Parry, who has parlayed his 50 Ways idea into a series that includes posing for photos, eating, swimming and even saying goodbye, says the lightweight Tipo, in all its guises, was the perfect foil for his theatrics.

 “Using the TIPO chairs unlocked so many more options!,” says Parry.

 “In the original video I used a single dining chair, so I didn't have options of wheeling the chair around or using multiple chairs.
 The variety of the TIPO chairs really fired up my imagination.